rdesmond/git_practice_repo/Resources.md

 # References

-You can go through these sites below, for further learning and if you face a problem,
+You can go through these sites below, for further learning and if you face a problem in future,

 - [Git](https://git-scm.com/)